Magic Item Creation

 The Skill Check for item creation can be handled in two ways: one check at the end of the allotted time, or a check made daily or weekly during the crafting process.

-If the check is made once, it provides a quick and simple way to determine the outcome of the crafting; success or failure.
-This allows the check to be completed quickly so that the game can resume for the party.
+the check to be completed quickly so that the game can resume for the party.

-If the check is made routinely throughout the crafting process, it can enhance the experience for the character, and more accurately depicts what the crafting procedure would be like.
+depicts what the crafting procedure would be like.
 This also makes it possible to have the chance of saving an almost failed build - for example, if 4 rolls were being made during the creation and the 3rd roll failed by a small amount (~less than 4 from the DC) the DM may allow the player to recover the the project by adding 15% to the cost and time and making the roll again.
 If this roll succeeds, the project continues; if it fails, the creation fails and the player would need to start over.

-The choice of which to make is largely up to the Player and DM to agree on.
+DM to agree on.
 It is suggested that for Common and Uncommon items one check be made for the entire process.
 For Rare and higher items, use graduated rolls; Rare 2 rolls, Very Rare 4 rolls, and Legendary 6 rolls.

 To make the roll, consult the Results table below.